pektin/jam/docs/jam/types.rst

 Types
 #####

 Types describe how values behave and what they are made of.
+Since everything in Jam is a value, types are also values and can be used as such.

 Nullability
 ===========